gatneil/gettingStarted/README.md

 Last updated June 29, 2016.

 * [Subscriptions](https://azure.microsoft.com/en-us/documentation/articles/active-directory-how-subscriptions-associated-directory/) let you log in to Azure.
+You can find your subscription id in the "Subscriptions" tab of the New Portal.

 * [Service Principals](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/) give you long-lasting credentials for use in an app or automated/long-running scripts.
+If you need a clientId/applicationId/tenantId, you get them by creating a service principal.

 * [ASM vs. ARM](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-deployment-model/): Azure Resource Manager (ARM) is the new stack; Azure Service Management (ASM or "classic") is the old stack.
 Use ARM whenever possible.
 If you have ASM infrastructure that you want to migrate to ARM, refer to [this documentation](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-migration-classic-resource-manager-deep-dive/). **This getting started guide deals almost exclusively with ARM.**